-San Francisco Church: was originally built in 1564 and the convent was founded in 1580 by Fray Francisco Gonzaga.
-The church is known for its handsome mural which was unfortunately damaged during reconstruction work in 1996.
-Since then the foundations have been reinforced and restoration is, for the time being, complete.
+San Francisco Church: San Francisco Church was initially built in 1564, and the convent was founded in 1580 by Fray Francisco Gonzaga.
+The church is known for its handsome mural, unfortunately damaged during reconstruction work in 1996.
+Since then, the foundations have been reinforced, and restoration is, for the time being, complete.

-San Juan de Dios Hospital: was founded in 1550.
-In 1663 La Orden de todos los Hermanos Hospitalarios (Order of the Hospital Brothers) took over its management.
+San Juan de Dios Hospital: San Juan de Dios Hospital was founded in 1550.
+In 1663, La Orden de todos los Hermanos Hospitalarios (Order of the Hospital Brothers) took over its management.
 It depended on the donations of the powerful families in the region and the royal tax charged on shipping along the Magdalena River for its maintenance and operation.
-San Juan de Dios is considered to be the oldest hospital in America still functioning in its original building.
+San Juan de Dios is considered the oldest hospital in America that still functions in its original building.

-The House of the Apostles: located on Calle Real del Medio was the mansion of a local shipping family, and is visited by tourists to see the handsome images of the twelve apostles and of Jesus at the Last Supper.
+The House of the Apostles: Located on Calle Real del Medio, the House of the Apostles was the mansion of a local shipping family and is visited by tourists to see the handsome images of the twelve apostles and Jesus at the Last Supper.

-City Hall: contained the colonial dungeons and the mayor's reception room.
-It was here that on August 6, 1810 the Act of Independence from Spain was signed, and the cry "Ser Libres o Morir" ("Freedom or Death") was first heard.
+City Hall: Mompox City Hall contained the colonial dungeons and the mayor's reception room.
+It was here that on August 6, 1810, the Act of Independence from Spain was signed, and the cry "Ser Libres o Morir" ("Freedom or Death") was first heard.

-The Municipal Palace: also known as the Cloister of San Carlos, was built in 1660.
+The Municipal Palace: The Municipal Palace, also known as the Cloister of San Carlos, was built in 1660.
 This cloister housed the city's first secondary school until the Jesuits were driven out.
 It ceased to be a convent in 1767.
-Here in 1809 the Universal School of Saint Peter the Apostle was founded by Pedro Martínez de Pinillos.
+In 1809, the Universal School of Saint Peter the Apostle was founded by Pedro Martínez de Pinillos.

-Church of the Immaculate Conception: originally built of adobe by Pedro de Heredia in 1541.
-Ten years later it was enlarged and masonry replaced much of the adobe, and the straw roof was replaced with tile.
-Because of its large size it was often regarded as the cathedral of Mompox.
+Church of the Immaculate Conception: The Church of the Immaculate Conception was built initially of adobe by Pedro de Heredia in 1541.
+Ten years later, it was enlarged, masonry replaced much of the adobe, and the straw roof was replaced with tile.
+Because of its large size, it was often regarded as the cathedral of Mompox.
 Over the years, the original building was restored several times, with the last restoration completed in 1795.
-In 1839 the Governor of the Province ordered its demolition and the present church was built on the site.
+In 1839, the Governor of the Province ordered its demolition, and the present church was built on the site.